lsst-sitcom/sitcomtn-006/README.rst

 SITCOMTN-006
 ============

-A proposal for ways to work on predominantly software subsystem commissioning,  building on the RAT (n\'ee auxTel) experience
+A proposal for ways to work on predominantly software subsystem commissioning, building on the Rubin auxiliary Telescope experience

 Links
 =====